 While you probably won’t need a full run-through of your event, it is essential that everyone who is working the event know, ahead of time, what their responsibilities are, where they should be during the event, and how the event is going to “flow.”
 If you are having a large or unusual event, the key event staff may want to have a practice run to make sure that your operation is running smoothly.

-One of the most oft heard complaints from contributors to charitable fundraising events is, “They never even said ‘thank-you.’”
+One of the most oft heard complaints from contributors to charitable fundraising events is, “They never even said ‘thank you.’”
 Ditto for your event volunteers.
 Make sure that the organization takes the time to send thank-you notes to everyone who is involved in your event, including contributors, volunteers, staff and vendors.
-Keep your donors happy… you’re probably going to be asking them for another donation sometime down the road.
+Keep your friends and donors happy… you’re probably going to be asking them for another donation sometime down the road.